ScrimCreations/Vanix-Bot/README.md

 # Vanix-Bot
-A discord bot for the vanix discord server
+A discord bot to Manage users for the Vanix discord server

 Made By Mini (https://github.com/Mini51)